 - Provisions which allow for the removal or blocking of content and the seizure and search of devices without sufficient safeguards.

 ARTICLE 19 raised the alarm over the increasing number of charges and arrests made under the DSA based on social media comments.
 According to an April 2022 report by the Centre for Governance Studies, at least 2,244 individuals were accused of violating the DSA between January 2020 and February 2022.
 During this period, 842 people were arrested.
 Most striking in the report was the clear indication that members of the ruling party were using the DSA to target the media and political opponents.
-Of those accused whose professions are known, 30.98% were politicians, and more than a quarter were journalists.
+Of those accused whose professions are known, 30.98 percent were politicians, and more than a quarter were journalists.

 The pandemic saw the surgical use of the DSA against journalists and critical voices pointing out inefficiencies in the government’s health response, problems in the distribution of aid, and vaccination irregularities.
 Citizens from all walks of life were also targeted, including a 15-year old boy who criticised the Prime Minister on social media.
 Other notable cases include: